kkots/ggxrd_hitbox_overlay_2211/README.md

 showFramebarInOtherModes = false

 ; Specify true or false.
-; If this is true, then closing the main mod's window, either using a hotkey or the cross mark, ; will also hide the framebar, while opening the main mod's window will show the framebar.
+; If this is true, then closing every last window of the mod, either using a hotkey or the cross marks, ; will also hide the framebar, while any new windows will show the framebar.
 ; Alternatively you could set up a separate hotkey to control visibility of the framebar, using "framebarVisibilityToggle".
 ; Note that even when the UI is open, "showFramebar" must be set to true for the framebar to be visible. closingModWindowAlsoHidesFramebar = true